- (852) 2230 2807

-With her years of experience in the Criminal Defence Department, Christina has solid experiences in dealing with different authorities on behalf of her clients, including the Hong Kong Police Force, Commercial Crime Bureau (“CCB”), the Customs & Excise Department (“C&E”), the Department of Justice (“DoJ”), the Immigration Department, the Independent Commission Against Corruption (“ICAC”), the Securities and Future Commission (“SFC”) and the Stock Exchange of Hong Kong (“SEHK”).
+With her years of experience in the Criminal Defence Department, Christina has solid experience in dealing with different authorities on behalf of her clients, including the Hong Kong Police Force, the Commercial Crime Bureau (“CCB”), the Customs & Excise Department (“C&E”), the Department of Justice (“DoJ”), the Immigration Department, the Independent Commission Against Corruption (“ICAC”), the Securities and Futures Commission (“SFC”), the Stock Exchange of Hong Kong (“SEHK”) and the Competition Commission (“CC”).

-Christina maintains a close working relationship with a variety of leading counsel, including Senior Counsel and Queen’s Counsel, which enables her to instruct the suitable counsel for her clients when needed.
+Christina maintains a close working relationship with a variety of leading counsel, including Senior Counsel and King’s Counsel, so that she is able to recommend counsel choice according to client’s needs.

 - Assisted in a criminal appeal case at the Court of Appeal and the Court of Final Appeal concerning jurisdiction issue as to when an offer of bribery is made.

-- Assisted in a criminal appeal case at the Court of Appeal and the Court of Final Appeal concerning the meaning of “connected persons” and “connected transactions” under the Listing Rules of SEHK, followed by its retrial at the Court of First Instance (60 days trial which involved numerous pre-trial arguments, stay application and costs application).
+- Assisted in a criminal appeal case at the Court of Appeal and the Court of Final Appeal concerning the meaning of “connected persons” and “connected transactions” under the Listing Rules of SEHK, followed by its two retrials at the Court of First Instance (60 days trial which involved numerous pre-trial arguments, stay application, discharge of jury application and costs application).

 - Defended 2 directors against allegations of utilising complex group structure to defraud several leading banks in Hong Kong and obtaining over HKD400 million trade loans in a 55 days High Court jury trial and its appeal at the Court of Appeal and Court of Final Appeal.